 It's no surprise you'll find Surfshark on many of our other top VPN lists – while it's seriously cheap, it also provides a premium service that's better than much of the competition, regardless of price.
 And now, if you sign up for a two-year plan, it works out at just $2.49 a month.View Deal

 If you're after a VPN stalwart for a bargain price, you could do a lot worse than IPVanish.
-We've just seen the provider give its pricing model a shake-up, and now new users signing up will get incredible value – just $2.33 a month on a year-long plan.
+In our latest IPVanish review we saw the provider give its pricing model a shake-up, and now new users signing up will get excellent value – just $2.40 a month on a year-long plan.

-However, what we really appreciate about IPVanish's pricing is that fact that it also caters to those who only want a month's cover for a holiday, or to test out the service.
+However, what's really special about IPVanish's pricing is that fact that it also caters to those who only want cheap monthly VPN cover for a holiday, or to test out the service.
 Gone are the inflated double-digit prices for a 30-day plan.
-You'll simply pay $3.49 flat for your first month – and that's just about as cheap as you'll find anywhere.
+You'll simply pay $3.19 flat for your first month – and that's just about as cheap as you'll find anywhere.

 It's not all about price, though, and you need to get a good product.
 Thankfully, IPVanish delivers, and provides seriously configurable clients and tons of devices.
 While the aesthetic might not be to everyone's taste, they're super functional and do everything you want them to, and more.